AnthonyRoccoFrank/Project-2/README.md

 * There seems to be an inverse relationship between profanity and the use of the word God in each Genre.
 * Beyonce is extremely popular in Brazil.
 * Of the top 50 best selling albums, Adele held the highest popularity score in Brazil
-* To no shock, Michael Jackson had the most albums in the top 50 best selling albums translating to the highest sales of any artist.
+* Michael Jackson had the most albums in the top 50 best selling albums translating to the highest sales of any artist.